olavorw/VC1/ROADMAP.md

-# Plans for the project
+# Roadmap for the project
+This roadmap is the list of future plans for the project.
+To see the current to-do list for the project, see [TODO.md](./TODO.md).

 ## Features